Choose this pair of leggings if you prefer flexible comfort over lift.

-Women loved the style of these leggings with their denim-like look, as well as the lightweight and stretchy feel.
-They also get top marks for their comfort factor and the fact they hold up well over time.
+Women love the style of these leggings with their denim-like look, as well as the lightweight and stretchy feel.
+They also get top marks for their comfort and the fact that they hold up well over time.

-Tends to have some sizing inconsistencies; some customers felt these ran big while others felt they ran small.
+These tend to have some sizing inconsistencies; some customers felt they ran big while others felt they ran small.
 While most liked the fit overall, the waist is more structured than some other styles.

-Users appreciated the low cost per pair in this 6-pack of leggings, as well as the pretty colors and excellent fit.
-They stand out for being good quality for the price and having a wide, comfortable waist band.
+Users appreciate the low cost per pair in this 6-pack of leggings, as well as the pretty colors and excellent fit.
+They stand out for being good quality for the price and having a wide, comfortable waistband.

-Consumers felt these leggings offered excellent quality for the cost, designed with light comfortable fabric that was soft and not too sheer.
+Consumers feel these leggings offer excellent quality for the cost, designed with light, comfortable fabric that's soft and not too sheer.
 They also stand out for their vibrant colors and great fit.

 A few felt these were thinner than expected, and some felt the sizing ran a little long.

 Their unbelievably soft, weightless feel and flattering fit have earned these leggings a dedicated and loyal following.

 Signature Nulu fabric is high-quality, incredibly soft, and comfortable.
 Flattering fit and great color selection.
 Designed with minimal seams to maximize comfort.
 Sweat-wicking and four-way stretch.
 Available in multiple lengths for the perfect fit.

 A pricier choice than many alternatives, but most feel they’re worth it.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.